Even for those who seem to have reached the pinnacle of cycling, applying principles from other sports can keep progress in motion

 Millard says, “It’s quite an eye-opener and shows how, regardless of ability, there are always things we can harness from other areas to make us better in our own.”

-Hayley Simmonds, the current British time trial champion, is another cyclist who has developed her physical conditioning from other sports.
+Hayley Simmonds, former British time trial champion, is another cyclist who has developed her physical conditioning from other sports.
 She explained to CW that she trains very differently from other cyclists principally because she used to be a rower.

 “I did quite a few weights sessions when I rowed for Cambridge University Women’s Boat Club, and the techniques I learned there have definitely been useful,” Simmonds says.